Skip to Main Content

 Images and figures

 There is no official guidance on this at the university, so what is set out below are examples of what is commonly done.
-You have four different elements, which are shown below.
-The list of figures may not be necessary in all situations, especially if you are only including one or two images/figures:
+You have four different elements, which are shown below:

 • The entry in the list of references, using the appropriate format